google/CFU-Playground/docs/source/crash-course/index.rst

     We recommend playing with Arduino_ as an excellent way to learn how to program microcontrollers with C and C++.

+    Advanced understanding is not needed, since you'll be reading and modifying a lot more code than you'll be writing.

 Python
     The nMigen framework uses Python_.
 It is remarkably easy to learn the basics of Python.
-If you have a couple of days, we recommend working through `Dive Into Python 3`_, which is well paced and provides many practical exercises.
+If you have a couple of days, we recommend working through chapters 0 to 11 of `Dive Into Python 3`_.
+Dive Into Python 3 is well paced and provides many practical exercises.

 .. _`C`: https://en.wikipedia.org/wiki/C_(programming_language)
 .. _`C++`: https://en.wikipedia.org/wiki/C%2B%2B